Processed Foods and Health

 Processed foods

-Foods from either of the two previous groups that have added salt, sugar, or fats.
+In this category, the processing increases the durability of foods or modifies or enhances their flavor and texture.
+Processed foods derive from either of the two previous groups but have added salt, sugar, and/or fat.
 Some canned fruits and vegetables, some cheeses, freshly made bread, and canned fish are examples.
 These foods usually are made from at least 2-3 ingredients and can be readily eaten without further preparation.

 a plate of soda, chips, fried chicken, grilled cheese, hamburgers, french fries